SherlockPsy/Life/05_THE_CINEMA.md

 # 05_THE_CINEMA
-## Memory as Rereading, Not State
+## Memory as Rereading, Not Mechanism

-Version: 1.1 (Constitutional Lock)
+Version: 2.0 (Constitutional Lock)
-Status: ACTIVE
+Status: AUTHORITATIVE

 ---

-## PREAMBLE: WHAT “MEMORY” MEANS HERE
+## PREAMBLE: WHAT THE CINEMA IS

-Memory is not storage.
+The Cinema is not memory.
-Memory is not recall.
+The Cinema is not recall.
-Memory is not a state.

-Memory is **evidence being reread in a new context**.

-The Cinema is not a mind.
+The Cinema is not interpretation.
-It is not an interpreter.
-It is not a judge of relevance.

-It is a **mechanism for surfacing past evidence alongside the present**.
+The Cinema is a **mechanism for rereading past public evidence** alongside the present.

+It selects text.
+It shows text.
+It explains nothing.

 ---

-## I. THE DIGITAL CORTEX AS LIBRARY

-All past evidence exists in the Digital Cortex.

-Nothing fades.
-Nothing weakens.
-Nothing is summarized.
+## CORE ASSERTION

-The past does not act on the present by itself.
+> The past affects the present only when it is reread.

-It must be reread.
+No rereading, no influence.

 ---

+## I. SOURCE OF ALL MEMORY

+All memory originates in **Public Reality**.

+The Cinema does not store memories.
+It does not summarize memories.
+It does not rank memories.

+It retrieves **unaltered Evidence Blocks**.

+---

 ## II.
-THE CINEMA (THE MONTAGE MECHANISM)

-The Cinema is the process by which **additional past Evidence Blocks** are selected and presented to a Reader during invocation.

-This selection:
-- is mechanical
-- is non-authoritative
-- does not assert meaning
-- does not compute state

-The Cinema does not “remember.”
-It **retrieves candidates**.

----

-## III.
-SELECTION PRINCIPLE (CONSTITUTIONAL)

-### A. Trigger Source
+RETRIEVAL INPUT

-Selection is triggered **only by the present evidence**.
+Retrieval is triggered **only** by the present context.

 The Cinema may examine:
-- objects present
+- objects currently present
-- actions occurring
+- actions currently occurring
-- words spoken
+- words currently spoken
-- environmental conditions described
+- environmental descriptions

 It MUST NOT examine:
-- inferred emotions
+- inferred emotion
-- inferred intentions
+- inferred intent
-- private mental labels
+- private ledger content
-- internal Reader interpretations
+- internal agent beliefs

 ---

-### B. Retrieval Basis

-Evidence may be selected based on:
-- shared objects
+## III.
+RETRIEVAL MECHANICS (EXHAUSTIVE)

+Exactly two retrieval aids exist.

+### 1. Tags (Clerical)

+Tags are:
-- shared locations
+- extracted mechanically
-- shared actions
+- concrete
-- semantic adjacency in language
+- object- or location-based

 Examples:
-- A cup in hand may retrieve past cup-related evidence.
-- A raised voice may retrieve past raised-voice evidence.
-- Darkness may retrieve prior darkness-related evidence.

-No retrieval is justified by “mood,” “anger,” “fear,” or any internal label.
+- `Door`
+- `Cup`
+- `Kitchen`
+- `Rain`

+Tags:
+- do not encode importance
+- do not encode meaning
+- do not encode emotion

 ---

+### 2. Vectors (Associative)

+Vectors are:
+- opaque
+- non-authoritative
+- similarity-based

+Vectors:
+- suggest linguistic adjacency
+- assert no truth
+- assert no relevance

+---

+There are no other retrieval mechanisms.

+No anchors.
+No pillars.
+No significant memory class.
+No manually weighted memories.

+---

 ## IV.
-NO PRIORITIZATION OF MEANING
+SELECTION BEHAVIOR

-The Cinema MUST NOT:
+The Cinema:
-- rank memories by emotional importance
-- prefer “traumatic” or “happy” evidence
-- reinforce inferred states
-- create feedback loops based on internal conditions

-The Cinema has no concept of:
-- significance
-- trauma
-- safety
-- threat

-Those arise only when a Reader rereads evidence.
+- selects a small number of candidate Evidence Blocks
+- does not explain selection
+- does not guarantee relevance

+Selection failure is allowed.

+Perfect recall is forbidden.

 ---

-## V. ANCHORS (REDEFINED AND RESTRICTED)

-Some Evidence Blocks MAY be designated as **Anchors**.

-Anchors are not psychological constructs.
-Anchors are **explicitly marked public evidence**.

-Properties:
-- Anchors are designated manually or by explicit rule.
-- Anchors do not carry numeric weight.
-- Anchors do not override retrieval constraints.

-Effect:
-- Anchors are more likely to be included when directly relevant to present evidence.

-Anchors do not:
-- force recall
-- bias interpretation
-- encode meaning

-They only increase **availability**, not authority.

----

-## VI.
-THE CINEMA OUTPUT
+## V. PRESENTATION TO THE READER

-The Cinema outputs:
-- a small collection of past Evidence Blocks
+Retrieved Evidence Blocks are:
 - unmodified
 - unsummarized
 - unannotated

-These blocks are appended to the Reader’s Context.

-They do not:
-- explain themselves
-- justify themselves
-- instruct the Reader

-They are simply shown.
+They are presented alongside the Immediate Public Evidence.

+The Reader decides what they mean.

 ---

+## VI.
+SUBJECTIVE EFFECTS

+Any emotional impact, bias, or distortion arises:
+- inside the Reader
+- during rereading

+The Cinema does not:
+- reinforce moods
+- favor themes
+- bias retrieval

+If the Reader feels “stuck in the past,” that is authored behavior, not system logic.

+---

 ## VII.
-DISTORTION IS A READER EFFECT

-Any distortion, bias, or emotional coloring arises **inside the Reader**, not in the Cinema.
+FAILURE MODES (INTENTIONAL)

-The same montage:
+The Cinema allows:
-- may harden one Reader
+- irrelevant recall
+- missed recall
-- may soften another
+- repetition
-- may be ignored entirely

-The system does not correct this.
-The system records what follows.
+- awkward resurfacing

+These are not bugs.
+They preserve realism.

 ---

 ## VIII.
-FAILURE MODES (INTENTIONAL)
+PROHIBITIONS

-The Cinema allows:
+The Cinema MUST NOT:
-- irrelevant memories
+- rank memories by importance
-- missed memories
+- tag memories as emotional
-- awkward recall
+- create narrative arcs
+- reinforce identity traits
-- incomplete context
+- summarize history

-Perfect recall is forbidden.
-Human-like limitation is required.
+If it interprets, it violates the constitution.

 ---